 Thanks for your interest in University of Maryland Global Campus.
 If you're a high school senior, were homeschooled, are a senior citizen, or have studied at UMGC before, check out these special considerations.

-Dual Enrollment in UMGC's Undergraduate and Graduate Schools
+Dual Enrollment in UMGC Undergraduate and Graduate Programs